thatcherfreeman/utility-dctls/README.md

 **Blur Amount**: Controls the overall blur strength, only active on the first node in the sequence.

 **Direction**: Set to horizontal or vertical to run that part of the separable kernel.
 Put Horizontal first in the sequence of two nodes.

 ---

+### Smooth Tetra Contrast DCTL
+Variation of the Smooth Tetra dctl except for each hue, the only control is the amount of contrast applied for that hue.
+Expects a scene linear image.

+#### DCTL Parameters
+**Red/Yellow/Green/Cyan/Blue/Magenta Contrast**: Adjust the contrast for the specified hue.

+**Polar Smoothness**: Controls how much falloff there is with hue.
+Larger means that there is **LESS** overlap between the different hue sliders, so the cutoff between one hue region and the next will be more abrupt as you sweep through the hues.
+Note that I've set the default in this one to be a little more targeted than in [Smooth Tetra DCTL](#smooth-tetra-dctl).

+**Neutral Smoothness**: This indicates the radius around the achromatic axis that we will try to smooth the adjustments.
+0 means that it will NOT be C1 continuous around the achromatic.
+Note that inevitably, when in order to maintain smoothness around the achromatic, when this parameter is positive, then some adjustments to say the Red sliders may affect the colors of lower-saturation Cyans and other hues within the smoothed radius.

+**Smooth Neutrals**: Quickly toggle on and off smoothening of the achromatic axis.

+**Draw Swatches**: Toggles on some swatches so you can see what hues your adjustments correspond to.
+These swatches are drawn *upstream* of the tool, so they're affected by the Contrast sliders.

+---